Units of twisted group rings and their correlations to classical group rings: Method to describe

 An iterative process of the previous lemma decreases the second index of $U_{k,j}$, with the cost of producing extra complements.
 Hence it now readily follows that we can reduce to the groups $U_i$.
+For the applications to classical group rings in \Cref{section h-units} we however need an explicit internal splitting of $K_i$.
+As indicated in the proof of \Cref{lem connection between the U groups} such a splitting is available for $U_{k,j}$.
+Inspired by this we define for every tuple $\vec{j}= (j_{1}, \ldots, j_{i-1}) \in \{0,1 \}^{i-1}$ the following: